-Upon completion of this offering, assuming the underwriters do not exercise their option to purchase additional shares, 68.1% of our outstanding ordinary shares immediately after this offering, will not be subject to lock-up agreements and may be freely converted into ADSs after this offering from time to time.
-In connection with this offering, our directors and executive officers, certain trusts and parties affiliated with such directors and officers and certain holders of our shares, including the selling shareholders, who collectively held 154,706,595 shares as of October 31, 2016, have signed lock-up agreements which, subject to certain exceptions, prevent them from selling any of our ordinary shares or ADSs, or any securities convertible into or exercisable or exchangeable for ordinary shares or ADSs for a period of not less than 90 days from the date of this prospectus without the prior written consent of each of the representatives.
-Certain trusts and parties affiliated with our directors and officers, who collectively held 106,414,577 shares as of October 31, 2016, have not signed lock-up agreements.
+Upon completion of this offering, we will have ordinary shares outstanding, including ordinary shares represented by ADSs, based on (i) 429,494,031 shares, including ordinary shares represented by 11,621,257 ADSs, outstanding as of November 7, 2016 and (ii) the shares, including ordinary shares represented by ADSs, that we are selling in this offering, assuming the underwriters do not exercise their option to purchase additional shares, of which of our ordinary shares, representing % of our outstanding ordinary shares immediately after this offering, will not be subject to lockup agreements and may be freely converted into ADSs after this offering from time to time.
+In connection with this offering, our directors and executive officers, certain trusts and parties affiliated with such directors and officers and certain holders of our shares, who collectively held shares as of September 30, 2016, have signed lock-up agreements which, subject to certain exceptions, prevent them from selling any of our ordinary shares or ADSs, or any securities convertible into or exercisable or exchangeable for ordinary shares or ADSs for a period of not less than 90 days from the date of this prospectus without the prior written consent of each of the representatives.
+Certain trusts and parties affiliated with our directors and officers, who collectively held shares as of September 30, 2016, have not signed lock-up agreements.
 The representatives may in their sole discretion and at any time without notice release some or all of the shares or ADSs subject to lock-up agreements prior to the expiration of the 90-day period.
 See "Underwriting" for a discussion of certain transfer restrictions.
 When determining whether or not to release shares or ADSs from the lock-up agreements, the representatives may consider, among other factors, the shareholder's reasons for requesting the release, the number of shares or ADSs for which the release is being requested and market conditions at the time.
 All ADSs representing our ordinary shares sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or additional registration under the Securities Act.
 The ordinary shares outstanding after this offering will be available for sale, upon the expiration of the 90-day lock-up periods described above beginning from the date of this prospectus (if applicable to such holder), subject to volume and other restrictions as applicable under Rule 144 and Rule 701 under the Securities Act.
 Any or all of these shares may be released prior to the expiration of the applicable lock-up period at the discretion of one of the designated representatives.
 To the extent shares are released before the expiration of the applicable lock-up period and sold into the market, the market price of the ADSs could decline significantly.